RussellDash332/Legwork/src/backend/README.md

 1. The code in `tensorflow/object_counting/tensorflow_cumulative_object_counting.py` will send the object counting result straight to the provided Firebase real database.
 This is similar to the one we can see at `firebase/firebase_test_util.py`, where it tries to send a POST request to the database for a new data outputted.

 ## Using Docker
+You can pull the image from [this repository](https://hub.docker.com/repository/docker/russellsaerang/legwork).

 1. Go to this directory and build the image.
     ```
     docker build -t <image_name> .